August 23rd, 2026

 Understanding the Transatlantic Slave Trade

-The transatlantic slave trade was a devastating system that forcibly enslaved millions of Africans, subjecting them to inhumane treatment, brutal labor conditions, and the destruction of their cultures and identities.
-Between the 15th and 19th centuries, millions of people were forcibly taken from their homelands and sold into slavery, with many more dying during the treacherous Middle Passage.
+The transatlantic slave trade was an abhorrent system that forcibly uprooted millions of Africans, subjecting them to unimaginable cruelty, relentless labor, and the erasure of their identities and cultures.
+Spanning from the 15th to the 19th centuries, this trade saw millions torn from their homelands, with countless lives lost during the perilous Middle Passage across the Atlantic.

 Acknowledging the Abolitionists